Carlos Dengler: Equipment

-Dengler played his brother's black American Standard Fender Jazz Bass (which was used on Turn on the Bright Lights, Antics and Our Love to Admire) with the knobs removed (Antics era and beyond) and the pickguard changed from white to black early in the band's career.
-He was also seen playing a cream Jazz Bass on the Late Show with David Letterman in 2007.
-He never used any effects pedals, claiming "Our music is almost symphonic in nature, because the harmonic structures are defined by the union of two guitars and a bass, and sometimes keyboard as well.
+Dengler played a cream jazz bass on the Late Show with David Letterman in 2007.
+He never used any effects pedals, claiming, "Our music is almost symphonic in nature, because the harmonic structures are defined by the union of two guitars and a bass, and sometimes keyboard as well.
 If I were to start freaking out with effects, it would create too much of a bass presence, or it would distract from the band's most important aspect-the unity of all those musical elements together."

 He also worked with a mixture of classic synthesizer and orchestral emulations to generate arrangements for Interpol and for his scores.